tasneemsugar/WP-Secure-Deployment/README.md

 ## Why this exists

-This started as a practice project for hands-on DevSecOps: not just running security tools once, but building the pipeline architecture around them — the part that's usually harder to learn from a tutorial than the tools themselves.
+This started as a practice project for hands-on DevSecOps: not just running security tools once, but building the pipeline architecture around them.

 ## Architecture